ga4gh/gks2clinvar/README.md

-# gks to clinvar - submission service (aka. gks2clinvar)
+# GKS to Clinvar - Submission Service (aka. gks2clinvar)
 A submission service for submitting to the ClinVar Submission API using GA4GH GKS formatted data.

 We will be building on the [varfish-org/clinvar-this](https://github.com/varfish-org/clinvar-this) project to accomplish the design represented in the red dashed box below.